Jaredwg2000/DataProcessingAndPlotting/README.md

 Surface.py just demonstrates the manipulation required to get the data to work with a surface plot.

 The biggest issue with the program is that it naively takes the minimum value of r and theta in the data and uses that as the assumed equilibrium bond length and angle.

-This could be improved by finding a 2d polynomial for the data and finding the minimum of that.
-I think this makes it more complicated to find the values of k_r and k_theta though.
+To code this, one would have to do a fit in one direction (e.g. r) then use those fits in the other direction (i.e. theta) to get a new set of values with finer steps between theta values.
+From here, the new theta values could be used to find new r values, etc.

+From these new values for r and theta with corresponding E, a new minimum energy can be found and the same process can be done as used in Ex2.py to find a more precise geometry, and therefore more precise normal mode frequencies.